neoforged/Documentation/docs/datamaps/index.md

 ### Mergers
 An advanced data map can provide a `DataMapValueMerger` through `AdvancedDataMapType#merger`.
 This merger will be used to handle conflicts between data packs that attempt to attach a value to the same object.
 The merger will be given the two conflicting values, and their sources (as an `Either<TagKey<R>, ResourceKey<R>>` since values can be attached to all entries within a tag, not just individual entries), and is expected to return the value that will actually be attached.
 Generally, mergers should simply merge the values, and should not perform "hard" overwrites unless necessary (i.e. if merging isn't possible).
-A value can be overwritten by specifying the object-level `replace` field, which will bypass the merger.
+If a pack wants to bypass the merger, it can do so by specifying the object-level `replace` field.

 We provide some default mergers for merging lists, sets and maps in `DataMapValueMerger`.